 - a.
 Review the follow-up items from the previous meeting:

 - i.
 For action: approve the minutes.

 - ii.
+How is the pending youth apprenticeship progressing?

+- iii.
 How are the new assessment scores & timeframes proceeding?

 - b.
 Implementing revisions to CFR 29.30

 - c.
 Federal grants to expand registered apprenticeship

 - d.
 Apprenticeship LEADERs

 - e.
 Apprenticeship Completion Award Program

 - f.
 Other